D-D-Read/KanPi/docs/Research/OBD2-Protocol.md

 - SAE J1850 VPW (Variable Pulse Width)

 Each protocol defines how messages are structured and transmitted between the vehicle's ECU and diagnostic equipment.

-## Significance of OBD2 in Automotive Diagnostics
-OBD2 has revolutionized automotive diagnostics by providing standardized, easy-to-access data on vehicle performance and health.
-This standardization allows for:
-- **Efficient Troubleshooting**: Quick identification of issues through DTCs.
-- **Preventive Maintenance**: Real-time data monitoring helps predict potential failures.
-- **Reduced Emissions**: By ensuring that emission control systems operate correctly.

-## Conclusion
-The OBD2 protocol plays a crucial role in modern automotive maintenance and repair, offering a gateway to understanding and improving vehicle performance and environmental compliance.
-Its standardized approach to diagnostics allows for broad compatibility and ease of use, making it an essential tool for both professionals and enthusiasts alike.